valerielu/FoodieBuddies/docs/README.md

   - [ ] `HostDetail`
 - [ ] Style hosts components
 - [ ] Seed hosts

+### Phase 6: Events Map integration (1 day)
+- [ ] Viewing events by city to pull up a city map and mark all the events
+- [ ] Add events by address to add new markers on map

 ### Bonus Features (TBD)
 - [ ] Search events by host